baslack/Killroy/README.md

 implement automatic emote and say formatting for quotes.
 Finally, I may do some integration with RPCore to pull character names from the RPCore data.

-Questions and change requests to me, Benjamin A. Slack AKA Scriptorium, iam@nimajneb.com
+Questions and change requests to me, Scriptorium, iam@nimajneb.com